mhvuze/MydealzScraper/README.md

 # MydealzScraper
 Scraper for mydealz.de that also offers bot functionalities for Telegram.
 Not affiliated with MyDealz in any way.
-Uses parts from [mydealz_alert](https://github.com/pfannkuchengesicht/mydealz_alert/).
+Inspired by [mydealz_alert](https://github.com/pfannkuchengesicht/mydealz_alert/).

 ## Requirements
 Install the following libraries to use this script: